 - Time-consuming – This might be the most prominent disadvantage of software rewriting.
 Creating new systems from scratch takes a lot of time, and not every company is able to make such a big investment to tackle their legacy software issues.

-Rewrite or refactor: what to do with your legacy system
+Code refactoring or rewriting: what to do with your legacy system

 If we were to choose a relevant illustration, refactoring is like replacing the broken bricks in the wall.
 Rewriting is like tearing down the wall and building it again from scratch.